nileio/node-red-contrib-ccxt-v2/README.md

+# node-red-contrib-ccxt-v2

+A Node-RED node to communicate with various crypto exchanges using CCXT library.
+The node now supports all Unified and Exchange-specific APIs.

 This package is now way different from the fork, will possibly re-factor with original author credits.
 This is now in Beta testing with really cool new features as below :)